lbonomo/lbonomo/README.md

 ### Contact me

 You can reach me at [bonomo.lucas@gmail.com](mailto:bonomo.lucas@gmail.com) or by Telegram at [@bonomo](https://t.me/lbonomo).
-My English level is basic, but I'm always trying to improve my language skills.
+My English level is ~basic~ intermediate, but I'm always trying to improve my language skills.

 Thanks for visiting my profile!